websightful/django-gdpr-cookie-consent-docs/src/getting-started.md

 </script>
 ```

-__Manage the scripts that create your strictly necessary cookies separately, unrelated to the Django GDPR Cookie Consent app.__
+**Manage the scripts that create your strictly necessary cookies separately, unrelated to the Django GDPR Cookie Consent app.**

-Conditional templates are not required since version 4.0.0, if you use the context processor or special JavaScript to determine which sections are active.
+Note: Since version 4.0.0, using conditional templates is optional.
+You can instead rely on the provided context processor or special JavaScript to check which cookie categories are active and control rendering accordingly.

 ### 7. Add event handlers if you need to track cookie consent changes